 Which Homeowners Insurance Companies Offer Good Service?

 Because homeowners insurance claims are fairly rare, we advise consumers to shop for the lowest price and put less emphasis on the quality of claims handling and other service issues.
-But among companies with similar rates, you may want to consider service as well as price.
-Fortunately, it is possible to choose a low-priced company and still get good claims service.
+But when companies have similar rates, you may want to consider service as well as price.
+Fortunately, some low-priced companies still have good claims service.

 Finding Good Claims-Handling Service

-One way to spot serious problems is to look at records of complaints filed with the Minnesota Department of Commerce.
-Our Ratings Tables report counts of homeowners insurance complaints and complaint rates for 2012—14 (the most recent years for which data were available) for the insurance groups that wrote the most policies in Minnesota during that time period.
+One way to spot serious problems is to look at records of complaints filed with the state.
+The table below reports counts of homeowners insurance complaints and complaint rates for 2020–2022 for the insurance groups that wrote the most policies in Minnesota during that time period.
 For each company, the table also reports complaint rates, which take into account the fact that some companies do much more business than others and are therefore likely to incur more complaints.
 The complaint rates indicate the number of complaints per $10 million in homeowners premiums written.

 Feedback from Policyholders and Contractors

 Another way to measure service quality is to survey customers.
 We collected feedback on homeowners insurance companies by surveying policyholders in the seven metro areas where we publish Checkbook.

 The table below shows the percentage of respondents who rated each company “superior” (as opposed to “adequate” or “inferior”) for each question asked on our survey.
 The companies that scored highest for “overall quality” were Amica, Chubb, QBE/General Casualty, USAA, and Western National; the companies that scored lowest were Allstate, Encompass, Farmers, Homesite, GEICO, Liberty, and Progressive.